 Again, it is much like having an annual physical exam.

-6. Close the shut off valves to outdoor fixtures (if equipped).
+6. Check the shut off valves at all plumbing fixtures and check operation.

-10. Have an HVAC professional inspect, maintain, and prepare your heating system.
+10. Have an HVAC professional inspect, maintain, and prepare your cooling system.